 Check out how the Virtual Speech app works.

-Check out how to set up the Google Cardboard headset and how to play the app.
+Check out how to set up the Bnext headset and how to play the app.

 What I liked about the app